(one synonym : Aspiducha monotona Grünberg, 1923)

 LASIOCAMPINAE, LASIOCAMPIDAE, BOMBYCOIDEA

-The adult moths of this species are brown sometimes with a series of pale lines along the forewings which give the impression that the wings are pleated.
+The adult moths are brown sometimes with a series of pale lines along the forewings which give the impression that the wings are pleated.
 The wings have scalloped margins, and the forewings have slightly hooked wingtips.
-The males have a dark spot near the middle of each forewing, and a wingspan of about 4 cms.
-The females have no dark spot, and have a wingspan of about 6 cms.
+Some moths have a dark spot near the middle of each forewing, The males have a wingspan of about 4 cms.
+The females have a wingspan of about 6 cms.

 This species appears to occur in

 The DNA evidence indicates that specimens currently called Pararguda crenulata fall into at least four distinct clusters.
-So it is likely that four or more different species have been clumped in various collections.
+So it is likely that four or more different species have been clumped together under one name in various collections.

 Further reading :